cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Streaming Orchestration and Decision Logic

 After getting a model score, the system needs to take action.
 Often a **stream processing framework** or workflow orchestrator handles this.
 For example, AWS proposes using **AWS Lambda + AWS Step Functions** to coordinate the steps in real-time.
-A Lambda function might receive a batch of transactions from Kinesis, call the Fraud Detector or SageMaker model endpoint for each, then the Step Functions workflow can route the result – if score > threshold, take one path (e.g. send alert or invoke a rule engine), else another path.
+A Lambda function might receive a batch of transactions from Kinesis, call the Fraud Detector or SageMaker model endpoint for each, then the Step Functions workflow can route the result – if score > threshold, take one path (e.g., send alert or invoke a rule engine), else another path.
 Other setups use **Apache Flink or Spark Streaming** to embed the model scoring inside the stream processing code – each event flows through a function that scores it and then depending on the score, different streams (pass vs. review) are produced.
 These streaming frameworks allow for high-throughput, continuous processing with stateful operators (like keeping counters per user). **Complex Event Processing (CEP)** engines can also be used for certain rule-based detections (like “if 5 transactions from the same card in 1 minute, flag”) as part of the pipeline.

 ## Alerts, Notifications, and Downstream Actions

 Once a transaction is scored as fraudulent or suspicious, the system typically triggers some action.
 In a cloud deployment, this could be an alert to a **queue or topic**.
 For instance, send a message to an **SNS topic or Azure Service Bus** that flags the transaction for manual review, or directly call an API to decline the transaction if integrated in an authorization system.
-Real-time dashboards may be updated, and cases created in case management systems. **Response time is crucial** – if the pipeline is integrated inline with transaction authorization, it might return a “reject” or “challenge (2FA)” decision immediately to the front-end (e.g. the e-commerce site or point-of-sale).
+Real-time dashboards may be updated, and cases created in case management systems. **Response time is crucial** – if the pipeline is integrated inline with transaction authorization, it might return a “reject” or “challenge (2FA)” decision immediately to the front-end (e.g., the e-commerce site or point-of-sale).
 More often, fraud detection runs in parallel with authorization and can post-authorize flag a transaction for follow-up (except for high-risk ones which might be blocked in real-time).

 ## Cloud Example – AWS

 AWS provides a reference architecture for real-time fraud detection using all managed services.
 One pattern is: transactions flow into **Kinesis** → a **Lambda** processes each event (or micro-batches) → it calls **Amazon Fraud Detector** (which hosts the ML model) → the result is written to a DynamoDB and also triggers a Step Function workflow that has logic like “if fraud score above X, call SNS to alert or invoke a case creation”.
 This entire pipeline is serverless, meaning it can scale seamlessly and you pay per use.
 Latency can be low (tens of ms for model inference + some overhead).
 Another pattern uses **Kinesis Data Firehose** to batch events to S3 and simultaneously use a Lambda for real-time scoring (splitting into real-time vs. storage streams).
-AWS’s managed *Fraud Detector* service is noteworthy: it automates feature engineering (e.g. aggregates) and trains a model on provided data, then hosts an endpoint.
+AWS’s managed *Fraud Detector* service is noteworthy: it automates feature engineering (e.g., aggregates) and trains a model on provided data, then hosts an endpoint.
 This lowers the barrier for teams that don’t want to custom-build a model – though it may not be as flexible or cutting-edge as a custom model.
 For more advanced needs, AWS suggests using SageMaker to train custom models (possibly including GNNs as shown in an AWS blog using SageMaker + Neptune for real-time GNNs inference).

 ## Cloud Example – Azure